IanShiii/Red-Robot-2025/README.md

 This repository contains the C++ source code for the 2025 competition robot, "Red Robot".
 The project is developed using the PlatformIO IDE.

+## Subsystem Toggles for Testing

+To simplify testing and debugging, the `LineSensor` and `UltrasonicSensor` can be enabled or disabled at compile time.
+This is useful for isolating other subsystems without interference.

+1. Open the file `include/settings.hpp`.
+2. Find the `SUBSYSTEM ENABLE/DISABLE TOGGLES` section.
+3. Change `LINE_SENSOR_ENABLED` or `ULTRASONIC_SENSOR_ENABLED` from `false` to `true` to enable a subsystem.
+4. Recompile and upload the code.

 ## Latest Changes: Ultrasonic Sensor Overhaul

 The `UltrasonicSensor` subsystem was recently refactored to address a critical performance issue and improve overall robustness.